pammjdev/extension/README.md

 This add-on works in Firefox only

-To install, click the following link while using Firefox https://expander-extension.s3.amazonaws.com/StoreExpander-1.7.5.xpi When the link is clicked in firefox, the first notification you get is Firefox confirming you intended to install an add-on when you clicked on a link in GitHub.
+To install, click the following link while using Firefox https://expander-extension.s3.amazonaws.com/StoreExpander-1.7.5.xpi When the link is clicked in Firefox, the first notification you get is Firefox confirming you intended to install an add-on when you clicked on a link in GitHub.

 ![Continue Installation](https://raw.githubusercontent.com/pammjdev/extension/main/images/continue.jpg)

-After clicking Continue Installation, you will get this image to Add MJ Store Expander
+After clicking Continue Installation, you will get this image to Add (M)MJ Store Expander

 ![Add to Firefox](https://raw.githubusercontent.com/pammjdev/extension/main/images/add.jpg)